HubSpot/colorshare/README.md

 ### [Go Style Some Buttons!](http://github.hubspot.com/colorshare)

-Make sure to star this repo to find it later!
+Make sure to star this repo to find it later.